 - Only buy Authentic Feiyue shoes: Unfortunately, there are knock-offs or fake Feiyue shoes.
 I don’t know why someone would take the time to make fake shoes especially when they are so inexpensive already.
 Designer handbags?
 Sure, I get that.
 But shoes?
 Anyways, fake shoes fall apart.
 So this is one brand that if you buy them on the internet you are taking a risk

-Feiyue shoes meet all the criteria for being the best tai chi shoes:
+Feiyue shoes meet all the criteria for being the best shoes for tai chi:

 - They wear well